How the Best TV Shows Build Supporting Characters Audiences Love

 Give Them Their Own Arc

 The best supporting characters aren't just there to serve the protagonist's story.
 They have their own desires, conflicts, and growth.
 In Scorpion, Toby Curtis and Happy Quinn's slow-burn romance was as compelling as any mission.
 In The OA, BBA (Phyllis Smith) had one of the most moving arcs in the series — a lonely teacher who finds purpose and courage through a story she barely understands.
+BBA's arc is a masterclass in supporting character writing: she starts as comic relief, evolves into a maternal figure, and ends as a warrior willing to die for a cause she discovered only months ago.
+The audience doesn't just love BBA — they become her.

 Let Them Be Competent

 A supporting character who exists only to make the protagonist look good is boring.
 The best supporting characters are good at what they do.
 In Startup, Izzy Morales is a technological genius who drives the plot as much as Nick or Ronald.
 In Archive 81, Mark is the loyal friend who keeps the real-world investigation going while Dan is trapped in the past.
 When supporting characters have skills and agency, the whole show is stronger.
+The audience respects competent characters, and respect is the foundation of lasting emotional investment.

 Let Them Surprise You

 The most memorable supporting characters defy expectations.
 In Teenage Bounty Hunters, Bowser Jenkins could have been a grizzled bounty hunter cliche — but Kadeem Hardison plays him with warmth, humour, and genuine fatherly affection for the twins.
 He's the heart of the show.
 In Startup, Wes Chandler (Ron Perlman) should be a simple villain.
 Instead, he's a man with his own code, his own vulnerabilities, and a daughter he genuinely loves.
+The best supporting characters refuse to stay in their assigned boxes.

 Give Them Relationships Outside the Protagonist

 Supporting characters feel real when they have connections to each other, not just to the lead.
 In Scorpion, the relationships between Toby, Happy, and Sylvester were as important as their dynamic with Walter.
 In The OA, the five new "homer" group members — Steve, French, Jesse, Buck, and BBA — formed their own bonds separate from OA herself, making their collective loss at the end of Part II even more devastating.
+When a supporting character has friends, rivals, and relationships outside the protagonist, they stop being a function and start being a person.

 Let Them Have Flaws

 Perfect supporting characters are boring.
 The best ones have real, visible flaws that affect the story.
 In Startup, Ronald's ambition repeatedly puts everyone at risk.
 In Scorpion, Sylvester's anxiety disorders are a genuine obstacle that the team must work around.
 Flaws make characters feel human — and humans are what audiences connect with.
+According to writing texts, a character's flaw should be so integral to their personality that removing it would fundamentally change who they are.
+That's what makes flaws feel real rather than just quirky character traits.

 The Greatest Supporting Characters